Will-Java-FS/oscar-ramirez/week-3/day-3/README.md

 **Function Component**
 - More common
 - JS functions
-- May or may not receieve dat as parameters
+- May or may not receieve data as parameters
-- Can be called using the name of the funciton or by using the functional component method
+- Can be called using the name of the funtion or by using the functional component method
 - Fewer features than class-components (no lifecycle functions)
 ```
-function Somthing() {
+function Something() {
     return (<h1>Header</h1>);
 }
 ```

 ## Rendering
-- With traditional JS and HTML, the browser DOM is updated often and can be costly when t comes to performance
+- With traditional JS and HTML, the browser DOM is updated often and can be costly when it comes to performance
 - React renders a web page using a virtual DOM (document object model)
 - React generates virtual DOM objects and only updates the browser DOM when it is absolutely necessary
 - The Virtual DOM is lightweight and is updated with every change
 - React then decides when it is most efficient to make updates to the real DOM
-- This update process is known as 'reconcilition'
+- This update process is known as 'reconciliation'

 ## Props & State
 - Components can be nested in other components (referred to as parent and child components)